livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraint:

-- type_key to type_id mapping is app scoped.
+- type_key to type_id mapping is app-scoped.

 ### 6.4 Schema

-`schema` is an app scoped declaration of allowed types and allowed relationships among types.
+`schema` is an app-scoped declaration of allowed types and relationships among types.

 Constraint: